rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

     * [Preston, Idaho](https://www.electionguard.vote/Reports/E2EVerifiability/), November 2022
     * [College Park, Maryland](https://civicdesign.org/reports/electionguard-in-college-park-maryland/), November 2023

 For our most recent two elections, we endeavored to answer the question of confidence via exit polling and community surveys and as well as monitoring behavior around use of the confirmation code lookup website.
-Methods and conclusions are available for each election as outlined above.
+Methods and conclusions are available for each election.
 While any generalization is naive, we believe we increased confidence in the local electorate.
-There are many reasons that could have occurred, but given that most surveys show voter confidence *decreasing* and then rebuilding over time as new voting systems are introduced [reference needed], that we can show an increase in confidence even as we are also introducing new technology is a significant result.
+There are many reasons that could have occurred, but given that most surveys show voter confidence *decreasing* and then rebuilding over time as new voting systems or procedures are introduced [^16], that we can show an increase in confidence even as we are also introducing new technology is a significant result.

 ## Participation is Multi-faceted